 Request- Asynchronous Report

-6.6.1.1 Device Management
+6.6.2 Device Management Entities

+6.6.2.1 Overview

-The Device Management service permits AEs to request management operations (e.g., device configuration operations, device troubleshooting operations, device firmware management operations, and application software management operations) and provide the result or report/retrieve the status of the operations to the originating AE.
+The Device Management service permits AEs to request management operations (e.g. device configuration operations, device troubleshooting operations, device firmware management operations, and application software management operations) and provide the result or report/retrieve the status of the operations to the originating AE.

 AEs have the option to request to manage a targeted set of devices that include: